pnp/powershell/.github/ISSUE_TEMPLATE/bug_report.md

 Please describe what output you expect to see from the PnP PowerShell Cmdlets

 ### Actual behavior
 Please describe what you see instead.
-Please provide samples of HTML output or screenshots
+Please provide samples of output or screenshots.

 ### Steps to reproduce behavior
-Please include complete code samples in-line or linked from [gists](https://gist.github.com/)
+Please include complete script or code samples in-line or linked from [gists](https://gist.github.com/)

 ### What is the version of the Cmdlet module you are running?
-(you can retrieve this by executing ```Get-Module -Name sharepointpnppowershell* -ListAvailable```)
+(you can retrieve this by executing ```Get-Module -Name "PnP.PowerShell" -ListAvailable```)

+### Which operating system/environment are you running PnP PowerShell on?
+- [ ] Windows
+- [ ] Linux
+- [ ] MacOS
+- [ ] Azure Cloud Shell
+- [ ] Azure Functions
+- [ ] Other : please specify